geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-31/meeting-transcript.md

 ##### **Chenyu** [[00:39:45](https://www.youtube.com/watch?v=7AhKAlaQWNo&t=2385)]
 I think it's in some memory, memory.py or something.
-But it's more of a...
+But it's more of a..
 So in memory planner, I think the idea is more clearly expressed in terms of here is your graph for the kernels you are going to run and the buffers attached to that.
 And the problem memory planner is trying to solve is given that's the case, what's the minimum memory we need to allocate to such that this can run.
 And I think for your case, given this capture JIT, what are the states that you need to export, the state for buffers that you want to export?